Steve Hartman: Awards

-In 2002 Hartman received an Alfred I. DuPont-Columbia University Award from the Columbia Journalism School, for the Everybody has a Story series.
+In 2002 Hartman received an Alfred I. DuPont-Columbia University Award from the Columbia Journalism School for the Everybody has a Story series.

-He has received four Edward R. Murrow Awards from the Radio Television Digital News Association (RTDNA), including three consecutive citations for Best Writing.
-In 2011 he was awarded an Emmy for Outstanding Feature Story in a Newscast, from the Academy of Television Arts and Sciences.
+He received four Edward R. Murrow Awards from the Radio Television Digital News Association (RTDNA), including three consecutive citations for Best Writing.
+In 2011, he was awarded an Emmy for Outstanding Feature Story in a Newscast from the Academy of Television Arts and Sciences.